 That brought a real guffaw, and when he finally quieted down, the Texan answered: "No, I won only four.
 I'm glad the record books don't have me down for five."[emphasis in original]17

-More significant in 1966 were two separate interviews that provided more evidence "the same medal" claim did not mean Hogan genuinely believed he had won five US Open titles.
+As it turns out, in 1966 Hogan did change his mind and decided to play in another US Open, which had returned to Olympic.
+Two separate interviews provide further evidence "the same medal" claim did not mean Hogan genuinely believed he had won five US Open titles.
 In an interview that appears to have been filmed at Augusta National during the 1966 Masters, Hogan reflected on his loss at Olympic in 1955, and acknowledged he was still in search of his fifth Open:

 It was a great disappointment to me in that I had been trying for years to win my fifth Open, and that was as close as I've gotten and it might be that that's as close as I'll ever get.19